guillerminasenn/mess/README.md

 # MESS: Multiproposal Elliptical Slice Sampling

 This repository implements Elliptical Slice Sampling (ESS) and its multiproposal generalization (MESS) for Bayesian inference in models with Gaussian priors.
-It accompanies the pre-print [Multiproposal Elliptical Slice Sampling](https://arxiv.org/abs/2602.22358) by Senn et al. (2026).
+It accompanies the pre-print [Multiproposal Elliptical Slice Sampling](https://arxiv.org/abs/2602.22358).

 ---